 "A buddy of mine was an amateur strongman who was just obsessed with the sport," Oberst recalls of that fateful day in 2012.
 "He kept begging me to come try it.
-So finally I did, and the first time I ever touched the log, I broke the amateur world record for the log press."
+So finally, I did, and the first time I ever touched the log, I broke the amateur world record for the log press."

+What he wasn't so keen on was losing.
 "The competitor in me is just not willing to suck at something," he says.
 "As soon as I left that first contest, I started training hard and turned pro less than six months later."

-"I came down to 360, and now I feel so much better.
-I've done two shows since getting to that new weight, and both were the best performances of my life."
+"I came down to 360, and now I feel so much better," he says.
+"I've done two shows since getting to that new weight, and both were the best performances of my life."

 "I don't want any excess weight," Oberst says.
 "People involved in strongman try to tell you that the heavier you are, the more competitive you'll be.
 I bought into that for a little while, but when I got so heavy that I couldn't take four steps without breathing hard, I knew it was the wrong approach.
-It's not about being as heavy as possible.
-It's about being as strong as possible.
-There's a big difference."
+It's not about being as heavy as possible, it's about being as strong as possible.
+There's a big difference.

-Cutting Down…From 20,000 Calories a Day
+Cutting Down from 20,000 Calories a Day

-To spearhead his transformation, Oberst radically changed his diet, cutting back from a height of 20,000 calories per day—seriously—to "just" 5,000-6,000.
+To spearhead his transformation, Oberst radically changed his strongman diet, cutting back from a height of 20,000 calories per day—seriously—to "just" 5,000-6,000.